wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 * Flush interval - Interval for flushing data from the `WavefrontSender` directly to Wavefront.
 * Batch size - Amount of data to send to Wavefront in each flush interval.

 Together, the batch size and flush interval control the maximum theoretical throughput of the `WavefrontSender`.
-You should override the defaults _only_ to set higher values.
+Override the defaults _only_ to set higher values.

 ```java
 // Create a builder with the Wavefront URL and a Wavefront API token